 If I had to describe heaven, this surely must be it.

-A fishing trip at Nimmo Bay Resort is one of the most amazing things to do in Canada!
+A fishing trip at Nimmo Bay Resort is a truly unique experience and one that you’ll always remember.

 The location is pure wilderness with no other inhabitants within 16km of the lodge and the only access is by boat or helicopter.